 Cultural Production and Consumption

-- media and consumption spaces (e.g. lifestyle media; advertising; brands)
+- consumer media and spaces (e.g. lifestyle media; advertising; brands)

 - consumers and consumer issues